-- Add a commercially available potable water conditioner to the water tank to keep it fresh. - Make sure the fresh water system switch is "OFF" when leaving the boat unattended or when not in use.
+- Drain and clean the fishbox and livewell after each use. - Make sure the fresh water system switch is "OFF" when leaving the boat unattended or when not in use.

 Raw Water System

 If a hose ruptures, turn pump off immediately.
 Close the thru-hull valve before performing maintenance on sea water pump.
 Operating any pump from a low-charged battery can lead to a pump failure.
 Keep the batteries properly charged.
 The raw water system must be properly winterized prior to winter lay-up.
 Refer to Winterizing.